Alexander Shulgin: Early life and career

-At this time he had a series of psychedelic experiences that helped to shape his further goals and research, the first of which was brought on by mescaline.
-"I first explored mescaline in the late '50s ...
-Three-hundred-fifty to 400 milligrams.
-I learned there was a great deal inside me."
-However, other sources state that Shulgin first tried mescaline in April 1960.

-Shulgin later reported personal revelations that "had been brought about by a fraction of a gram of a white solid, but that in no way whatsoever could it be argued that these memories had been contained within the white solid ...
+Shulgin first heard of mescaline in the mid-1940s and read about it over the years, including the works of early researchers like Kurt Beringer and Alexandre Rouhier and the later works of Aldous Huxley among others.
+A psychologist friend of Shulgin's named Terry Major offered to let him try mescaline and he eagerly accepted.
+Shulgin's first experience with the drug, at a dose of 350 or 400 mg of the sulfate salt, was on April 2, 1960.
+Speaking of the experience, Shulgin said "I learned there was a great deal inside me".
+In addition, he said that the experience "unquestionably confirmed the entire direction of my life".
+Shulgin described experiencing color and visual changes, insights, recall of childhood memories, and experiencing the world as amazing like when he was a child again.
+He later reported personal revelations that "had been brought about by a fraction of a gram of a white solid, but that in no way whatsoever could it be argued that these memories had been contained within the white solid ...
 I understood that our entire universe is contained in the mind and the spirit.
 We may choose not to find access to it, we may even deny its existence, but it is indeed there inside us, and there are chemicals that can catalyze its availability."
+With the experience, Shulgin decided to study psychedelic drugs and their chemistry and began publishing in this area in early 1961.

-Zectran-containing pesticide manufactured by Dow; photo taken at the Farm on July 26, 2009.
+Mexacarbate (Zectran)-containing pesticide manufactured by Dow; photo taken at the Farm in 2009.

 Shulgin's professional activities continued to lean in the direction of psychopharmacology, furthered by his personal experiences with psychedelics.
 But during this period he was unable to do much independent research.
-His opportunity for further research came in 1961 after his development of Zectran, the first biodegradable pesticide, a highly profitable product.
-In his book PiHKAL, Shulgin limits his pesticide days at Dow Chemical to one sentence in 978 pages.
-Dow Chemical Company, in return for Zectran's valuable patent, gave Shulgin great freedom.
+His opportunity for further research came in 1961 after his development of mexacarbate (brand name Zectran), the first biodegradable pesticide and a highly profitable product.
+In his book PiHKAL: A Chemical Love Story, Shulgin limits his pesticide days at Dow Chemical to one sentence of the almost 1,000 pages.
+Dow Chemical Company, in return for mexacarbate's valuable patent, gave Shulgin great freedom.
 During this time, he created and patented drugs when Dow asked, and published findings on other drugs in journals such as Nature and the Journal of Organic Chemistry.
-One of these patents, approved in 1970, involved phenethylamines.
-Eventually, Dow Chemical requested that he no longer use their name on his publications.